throughput-ec/ThesisIsCode/thesis/04_yourThesisMarkdown.md

 - We can knit to PDF, HTML, DOCX (and other formats)
 - Options depend on options in the `yaml` header (in part)
 - RMarkdown `render`:
-  - Runs each R blockthe R code
+  - Runs each R code block
   - Creates a raw Markdown file
-  - Replaces code with code results
+  - Replaces code with code results (knits)
-  - Converts file format to desired output
+  - Converts file format to desired output with Pandoc

 ---------------------------------